Caligula (film): Casting

 Orson Welles was initially offered $1 million to star as Tiberius, a figure which would have been his highest ever salary, but he refused on moral grounds when he read the script.
 Gore Vidal expressed disbelief that this could have ever been the case as he felt that Welles could not have portrayed Tiberius, but then recalled Kenneth Tynan remarking to him at the time that Welles was "upset" by the script.
 Renowned actors who did accept roles in the film included Malcolm McDowell, Helen Mirren, Peter O'Toole and Sir John Gielgud, with Maria Schneider cast as Caligula's doomed sister Drusilla.
-Schneider became uncomfortable with appearing nude and in sexual scenes, and left the production, to be replaced by Teresa Ann Savoy, whom Brass had previously worked with on Salon Kitty.
+Schneider became uncomfortable with appearing nude and in sexual scenes, and left the production, to be replaced by Teresa Ann Savoy, with whom Brass had previously worked on Salon Kitty.
 Schneider had also apparently angered Brass by sewing up the open tunics she was supposed to wear on camera.
 Gielgud was also offered the role of Tiberius, which he declined, as he felt Vidal's script was "pornographic", but he later accepted the shorter role of Nerva.
 Director Tinto Brass cast his own acquaintances as senators and noblemen, including ex-convicts, thieves and anarchists.
 Guccione cast Penthouse Pets as female extras in sexual scenes.

 Filming

 Principal photography began in 1976 in Rome.
 McDowell got along well with Tinto Brass, while Peter O'Toole immediately disliked the director.
 John Gielgud and Helen Mirren were indifferent to Brass; they ultimately trusted his direction and focused on their own performances.
 O'Toole had stopped drinking alcohol before filming, but Guccione described O'Toole as being "strung out on something" and said the actor was not sober during the entire filming schedule.

-Guccione later complained about McDowell's behavior, calling the actor "shallow" and "stingy".
+Guccione later complained about McDowell's behaviour, calling the actor "shallow" and "stingy".
 According to Guccione, during the film's production, McDowell took members of the production to dinner at an expensive restaurant to celebrate England's win in a football match against the Italian team, and left the choreographer to pay for the meal, saying he had forgotten to bring enough money.
 Also according to Guccione, at the end of the production, McDowell gave his dresser a pendant bearing her name, but it was misspelled and she gave it back to him.
 McDowell offered her a signet ring, a prop from the film.
 She refused because it belonged to the production company.

 Brass decided not to focus much on Danilo Donati's elaborate sets, and intentionally kept the Penthouse Pets in the background during sex scenes, sometimes not filming them at all.
 Guccione later said that Brass, apparently as a joke, would focus on "fat, ugly and wrinkled old women" and have them play the "sensual parts" intended for the Penthouse Pets.
 Brass and Guccione disagreed about the film's approach to sexual content; Guccione preferred unsimulated sexual content that Brass did not want to film.